pubbiali/FrontEnd/README.md

 # FrontEnd
-This repository will contain some frontedn project from YouTube
+This repository will contain some frontend projects from YouTube